StefanMoCoAt/Meldestelle/README.md

 ### For Developers

 When adding or modifying API endpoints, please follow the [API Documentation Guidelines](docs/API_DOCUMENTATION_GUIDELINES.md).
 These guidelines ensure consistency across all API documentation and make it easier for developers, testers, and API consumers to understand and use our APIs.

+## Service Discovery

+The project uses Consul for service discovery, allowing services to dynamically discover and communicate with each other without hardcoded endpoints.
+This makes the system more resilient and scalable.

+### Architecture

+The service discovery implementation consists of three main components:

+1. **Consul Service Registry**: A central registry where services register themselves and discover other services.
+2. **Service Registration**: Each service registers itself with Consul on startup.
+3. **Service Discovery**: The API Gateway uses Consul to discover services and route requests to them.

+### Using Service Discovery

+- **Consul UI**: Access the Consul UI at http://localhost:8500 when the system is running.
+- **Service Registration**: Services automatically register with Consul on startup.
+- **Dynamic Routing**: The API Gateway dynamically routes requests to services based on the service registry.

+For detailed implementation instructions, see [SERVICE_DISCOVERY_IMPLEMENTATION.md](SERVICE_DISCOVERY_IMPLEMENTATION.md).

 ## Last Updated